Family and Origin

 Ángel Bernardo had the privilege of studying at Comillas, where he had the opportunity to meet Claudio López y López, who was the younger brother of the future “Marqués de Comillas” and to whom Ángel Bernardo had a distant relation.
 This encounter established a lasting connection with the influential López de Comillas family, which had a significant impact on Ángel Bernardo‘s future.

-The autumn of 1838 marked the beginning of Ángel Bernardo’s professional career in the city of Jerez.
-However, life had a destiny beyond the Spanish borders for him.
-In December 1838, he embarked on a journey to San Cristóbal de La Habana, along with Claudio López, who was called upon by his brother Antonio, already settled in Cuba.
-This trip was the starting point of his extraordinary entrepreneurial journey.
+The autumn of 1838 marked the start of his professional career in the city of Jerez.
+However, fate had in store for him an experience beyond the Iberian Peninsula.
+In December of that same year, he set sail for San Cristóbal de La Habana with Claudio López, who had been summoned by his brother Antonio, already established on the island.
+This journey marked the beginning of his remarkable business career.

 Emigration to Cuba.